Missouri Gambling Laws: What You Should Know - RotoGrinders

 Is sports betting legal In Missouri?

 Yes.
-Missouri voters approved it in 2024, and the Missouri Gaming Commission is licensing the market.
-Betting starts on the statewide launch date, with pre-registration available beforehand for Missouri residents.
+Missouri voters approved it in 2024, and the Missouri Gaming Commission has licensed the market.
+Betting opened on the first day of December 2025 statewide for Missouri residents.

 On your phone inside state lines once geolocation clears you, or at retail books inside licensed properties.
 If you’re headed to a Chiefs game in Kansas City, expect team-managed wagering zones near the venue.

-What kinds of sports wagers will I be able to place in Missouri?
+What kinds of sports wagers can I place in Missouri?

 The standard board: moneylines, spreads, totals, parlays and SGPs, team and player props, plus live betting.
-One limit to remember: no individual-stat props on athletes who play for Missouri colleges.
-Team markets stay on the menu.
+One limit to remember: no individual-stat props on athletes from Missouri colleges.
+College team markets stay on the menu.

 What kind of gambling is legal in Missouri?